adishoham/SPLand-simulation/README.md

+This was a scholl assignment that i did with a partner

-To run the SPLand Simulation:
+To run the SPLand Simulation (os has to be linux):

 Build the project
 Run make from the root directory.